Pre-market guidance for machine learning-enabled medical devices

 Good machine learning practice

-The evidence provided with an application for an MLMD should include a description of how the manufacturer has adopted GMLP within the organization and implemented it throughout the product lifecycle.
+The evidence provided with an application for an MLMD should include a description of how the manufacturer has considered GMLP within the organization and implemented it throughout the product lifecycle, as applicable.
 If applicable, this description should outline the quality practices implemented to ensure that the PCCP change description will be realized by following the PCCP change protocol.

 Sex and gender-based analysis plus